 1861-1862 Samuel R Ebert

-On May 17 1861, a resolution was passed that a School House be built to take the place of the one at Methacton, whereas Isaac Zimmerman and Albert Zimmerman were appointed, and authorized to wait on the Trustees of Methacton whether the material of the House could be obtained by them, to aid in the building of the new house.
+On May 17 1861, a resolution was passed that a School House be built to take the place of the one at Methacton.
+Isaac Zimmerman and Albert Zimmerman were appointed and authorized to wait on the Trustees of Methacton whether the material for the House could be obtained by them, to aid in the building of the new house.

 1862-1863 John C Morgan